 Using the Percent Rank function generates a ranged value in the form of a percentage between 0 and 100.
 This makes it easier to locate our buy/sell signals.

 Intportion( percentrank(VixFix, VixFix, 44 ) * 100);

-In the code above we are first computing our Synthetic VIX value by using our custom function, VIX_Fix with a look back of 22.
+In the code above, we are first computing our Synthetic VIX value by using our custom function, VIX_Fix with a look back of 22.
 Next, we use the Percent Rank function to rank the current Synthetic VIX value against the last 44 values.
-I choose 44 because it's simply a doubling of the default 22 lookback period of our Synthetic VIX function.
+I chose 44 because it's simply a doubling of the default 22 lookback period of our Synthetic VIX function.
 Thus, our percent ranking of today's Synthetic VIX value will be ranked against the past 44 values in our data set.
 The percent rank is a percentage as a decimal number.
 I then multiply this number by 100 and drop the fraction (IntPortion function) to give us an integer between 0 and 100.

 I coded the above rules in EasyLanguage and tested it on the E-mini S&P futures market going back to 1998.
-Before getting into the details of the results let me say this: all the tests within this article are going to use the following assumptions:
+Before getting into the details of the results let me say this: All the tests within this article are going to use the following assumptions:

 We can see this indicator does pick the low points in price rather well.
 While there are some well-timed short trades in the image above, overall the sell side signals are not great.
 You can see that by looking at the performance report below.
 This fact is not too surprising when you have a long bias in the S&P.

 Looking at this type of indicator it reminds me of the 2-Period RSI strategy I've worked on in other articles because we are doing something similar.
 That is, looking to fade price extremes.
 But with the 2-period RSI strategy, we used a short term exit based upon price crossing a 5-day moving average.
 Let's try that here.